flother/Blake.novaextension/README.md

 Blake: a [Nova](https://nova.app/) extension for linting your Python source code with [Flake8](https://flake8.pycqa.org/), and formatting your code with [Black](https://black.readthedocs.io/).

 Blake runs Flake8 when you save a Python file, and reports any warnings and errors in [Nova's issues sidebar](https://library.panic.com/nova/sidebar/).
-You can also choose to format your code with Black every time you save, or just using ⌘⇧B whenever you wish.
+You can also choose to format your code with Black every time you save, or just using the _Editor_ ➞ _Format Source Code with Black_ menu item whenever you wish (shortcut: ⌘⇧B).

 # Prerequisites